Xiaocong-Yang/personal-website/_posts/2025-11-15-symbolic-system.md

 | **Error Mode**             | Missed facts *(coverage gaps)*           | Smoothed facts *(hallucinations)*          |
 | **Interpretability**       | High                                     | Low                                        |

-## Symbolic-System Based Compression as an Alignment Process ##

-Let's take a slightly different view.
-While neural networks compress the world into some highly abstract, continuous manifolds, *symbolic systems compress it into a human-defined space with semantically meaningful axes along which the system's behaviors can be judged*.
-From this perspective, compressing information into the symbolic space is an **alignment process**, where a messy, high-dimensional world is projected onto a space whose coordinates reflect human concepts, interests, and values.

-When we introduce symbols like “duty of care”, “threat of violence”, or “protected attribute” into a symbolic system, we are not just inventing labels.
-This compression process does three things at once:

-- It selects which aspects of the world the system is **obliged to care about** (and which it is allowed to ignore).
-- It creates a **shared vocabulary** so that different stakeholders can reliably point to “the same thing” in disputes and audits.
-- It turns those symbols into **commitment points**: once written down, they can be cited, challenged, and reinterpreted, but not quietly erased.

-By contrast, a purely neural compression lives entirely inside the model.
-Its latent axes are unnamed, its geometry is private, and its content can drift as training data or fine-tuning objectives change.
-Such a representation is excellent for generalization, but poor as a locus of obligation.
-It is hard to say, in that space alone, what the system *owes* to anyone, or which distinctions it is supposed to treat as invariant.
-In other words, **neural compression serves prediction, while symbolic compression serves alignment with a human normative frame**.

-Once you see symbolic systems as alignment maps rather than mere rule lists, the connection to *accountability* becomes direct.
-To say “the model must not discriminate on protected attributes”, or “the model must apply a duty-of-care standard”, is to insist that certain symbolic distinctions be reflected, in a stable way, inside its internal concept space — and that we be able to locate, probe, and, if necessary, correct those reflections.
-And this accountability is usually desired, even at the cost of compromising part of the model capability.

 ## The Challenge of Scalability ##